Linda Crampton has an honors degree in biology. She is very interested in plant chemicals and their actions and benefits in the human body.

 What Is Quinine?

-Some people take quinine to help their nighttime leg cramps, but health agencies say that it's not advisable to use the chemical for this purpose.
-Quinine can cause a range of side effects, some of which may be dangerous.
-The only recommended use of the chemical at the moment is as an antimalarial medication.
+Some people take quinine to help their nighttime leg cramps, but health agencies say that it's not advisable to use it for this purpose.
+The chemical can cause a range of side effects, some of which may be dangerous.
+The only recommended use of the substance at the moment is as an antimalarial medication.

 Quinine is a natural chemical but can also be made synthetically.
 It's classified as an alkaloid.
 Alkaloids have a ring containing at least one nitrogen atom in their structure.
 They often have noticeable effects on the human body.
 Examples of alkaloids that have significant effects on humans include nicotine, caffeine, and morphine.
 The name of an alkaloid often ends in "ine".

 If a glass of tonic water is exposed to sunlight, it emits a faint blue glow.
 The action of the ultraviolet rays in sunlight on the quinine in the tonic water is responsible for this glow.
 Quinine is fluorescent.
 A fluorescent substance emits light of one color when it's exposed to light of another color (or to another form of electromagnetic radiation).
 If tonic water is exposed to a stronger UV light source than sunlight, it will emit a brighter glow.